Use These 30+ Phrases To Disarm A Narcissist When You Can’t Avoid Them

 - ‘You have a unique perspective.’

-All of the above phrases don’t mean you agree with a narcissist; it’s just benign phrases they can’t argue with easily.
-And if all else fails and they end up being really cruel to you, you can stop them in their tracks by saying, ‘I expected you to say that.'”
+All of the above phrases don’t mean you agree with a narcissist; they’re just benign phrases the narcissist can’t argue with easily.
+And if all else fails and they end up being really cruel to you, you can stop them in their tracks by saying, ‘I expected you to say that.’”

 Granted, even that phrase could potentially provoke a narcissist.
 “You don’t expect a narcissist to be nice or rational, so saying ‘I expected that answer from you’ may get you in a little bit of trouble,” cautioned Joye.
-“But when say it calmly with a smile, they will know that your boundary is set.”
+“But when you say it calmly with a smile, they will know that your boundary is set.”

-What to Say to Disarm a Narcissist
+What To Say To Disarm A Narcissist

-When dealing with a narcissist, it can clearly be difficult to know what to say to shut them down.
-With that in mind (along with the phrases from Joye above), here are a few things you can say when a narcissist tries to bait you into confrontation.
+When a narcissist tries to bait you into confrontation, it can be difficult to know what to say to stop their prodding.
+Maybe it’s your narcissistic mother prying for information about your life you keep private so she can’t use it against you.
+Or it’s your coparent blaming their latest financial drama on you, because they think everything is always your fault.
+These phrases don’t require you to agree or acquiesce, but they acknowledge what was said and allow for a redirection.
+Some of these responses even allow the narcissist to share their opinion, which will please them to no end and make them feel very important (which should get them off your case, at least temporarily).

 - “I don’t agree with you, but you have a right to have your opinion.
 I also have a right to mine.”